Copywriting. Not a terribly sexy word, is it?

 The perfect length of a marketing tagline may vary but I try to keep it between 3 and 8 words.
 Sadly, this first qualification eliminates many of the drafts that I get excited about early on.

-Guideline #2: Is it Captivating?
+Guardrail #2: Is it Captivating?

-The second guideline is to make sure it is captivating to the target audience.
+The second guardrail is to make sure it is captivating to the target audience.
 Does it have a sharp hook or is it just white noise?
 This is where I have to try to force myself to see the campaign with fresh eyes.

 When I’ve worked on a product launch for many months, I know I’ve lost the ability to see it as our customers will see it.
 I might find a tagline option fascinating but do those 3-8 words resonate with someone who’s never heard of my brand?